Attack on Titan (TV series): Season 3 and compilation film

 Funimation announced that they would air the worldwide premiere of the first episode at Anime Expo on July 8, 2018.
-They also announced that the first episode would air in theaters in the US and Canada alongside Attack on Titan: Roar of Awakening on July 10, 2018.
-Adult Swim aired the English version of the third season, starting from August 18, 2018 to July 27, 2019.
-On July 4, 2020, Funimation announced that they licensed the compilation film for UK, Ireland, and North America release.
+They also announced that the first episode would air in theaters in North America alongside Attack on Titan: Roar of Awakening on July 10, 2018.
+Adult Swim aired the English version of the third season, starting from August 18, 2018, to July 27, 2019.
+On July 4, 2020, Funimation announced that they licensed the compilation film for release in the UK, Ireland, and North America.